Moonscape/strokeDTI/README.md

 ## Cite us:

-If you use StrokeDTI in your research, please cite our work:
+If you use strokeDTI in your research, please cite our work:

 ```